-The Franklin University Switzerland Counselor provides private and group counseling to students with any problems they may have during their stay at our Institution.
+The University Counselor provides private and group counseling to students with any problems they may have during their stay at our Institution.
 The University counselor can offer support to students during the academic school year and is available for consultation during her posted office hours.
-The University offers 5 free counseling sessions to its students per year, after which their health insurance will be billed or they can pay the bill privately if they prefer.
+The University Counselor provides two free counseling sessions to its students per semester, after which their health insurance will be billed, or they can pay the bill privately if they prefer.
 She can also provide referrals to other professionals in the Lugano area, including an English, speaking psychiatrist.
-As well as providing traditional clinical counseling, the Franklin University Switzerland psychologist is a trained hypnotherapist and can offer hypnosis to those students who desire it.
-Her office hours are posted in the Office of Student Life.
+As well as providing traditional clinical counseling, the University Counselor is a trained hypnotherapist and can offer hypnosis to those students who desire it.
+Her limited office hours are posted in the Office of Student Life.
 She speaks English, Italian and French.